 Pettis County Sheriff, 660-827-0052

 Howard County Sheriff, 660-248-3605

 Montgomery County Sheriff, 573-564-3378

 Special Event Permits

 All groups or organizations desiring to use Katy Trail State Park for a special event activity must obtain a special event permit from the Missouri Department of Natural Resources.
-E-mail or call 800-334-6946 to speak with staff at the Katy Trail State Park office located in Rock Bridge Memorial State Park for information on how to obtain a special event permit.
+Email or call 573-449-7402 to speak with staff at the Katy Trail State Park office located in Rock Bridge Memorial State Park for information on how to obtain a special event permit.